Chippewa River (Wisconsin): Indians, explorers, names, and land cessions

+Logging in the wilderness

-Of the pine forests in Wisconsin in the 1800s, the Chippewa River system held more than even the Wisconsin River.
+Of the forests in Wisconsin in the 1800s, the Chippewa River system held more pine timber than even the Wisconsin River.
 It is estimated that the Chippewa system drained 34% of Wisconsin's pineries, as compared to 21% for the Wisconsin, 14% for the St. Croix, and 7% for the Black.
 Before logging, the Chippewa Valley probably held about 46,000,000,000 board feet of lumber.
 Frederick Weyerhaeuser described it as "a logger's paradise, a very large part of its area being heavily forested with the finest quality of white pine timber, while rivers, streams, and lakes offered an excellent network of transportation facilities."
+If the whole Chippewa watershed is thought of as a factory, the rivers were the conveyor belt - an unruly, fickle one at times.

-The first sawmill in the Chippewa Valley was probably functioning at what would become Menomonie around 1831.
+The first sawmill in the Chippewa watershed was probably functioning at what would become Menomonie around 1831.
 By 1840, Jean Brunet and associates were sawing wood at Chippewa Falls.
-Floods destroyed these early mills, and the lumbermen rebuilt them.
-In the late 1800s, Chippewa Falls was said to have the largest sawmill under one roof in the world.
+Eau Claire's first sawmill was built in 1846.
+Floods destroyed all these early mills, but the lumbermen rebuilt them.
+A great supply of timber lay upstream and a great demand for lumber lay downstream at growing cities like St. Louis and at farms on the treeless prairie which needed frame houses and barns.
+That combination hinted at huge profits to industrious men.
+In 1848, when Wisconsin became a state, the infant Chippewa County was drawn to follow the Chippewa River's watershed almost to upper Michigan - evidence of the river's commercial importance at that time.